 One of the greatest pleasures in life is to have a pet by your side.
 Every pet owner can list the benefits of keeping some sort of animal in their home by their side.

 The greatest benefit is the bond created especially when the animal is petted.
 Those that have guinea pigs can swear by this because guinea pigs are full of personality and love, and they really want to be petted.

 Where do guinea pigs like to be petted?
-Before you try to pet the guinea pig, you need to first reach out to them by putting your hand inside the cage, just like you are trying to feed them.
-Now slowly pet them under the chin, on the head, and around the head, as these are the places where guinea pigs like to be petted.
-Avoid the face, feet, stomach, and the far back.
+Slowly pet them under the chin, on the head, and around the head.
+Avoid the face, feet, stomach, and far back.
 You must be gentle, use slow moves and pet your guinea pig with 1-2 fingers in the direction of the fur growth.

 Petting time can be a wonderful activity with many chances of bonding but only if done right.
 Keep reading to find out more about how to properly pet your guinea pig!

 Things to Know About Petting a Guinea Pig

 The first and most crucial thing is to give the guinea pig time to adjust to the new environment.
 These animals are adorable and full of personality but they need time to learn what kind of person you are and how this new home for them feels like.

 You can build trust with the guinea pig in regular and simple ways.